kasmtech/KasmVNC/builder/README.md

 ```
 builder/test-deb ubuntu focal
 ```
-It will install the package inside a new container.
+It will install the package inside a new container and run KasmVNC.

+Open browser and point to https://localhost:443/ or https://\<ip-address\>:443/

 # Package development